NaimaMu/NaimaMu/README.md

 # 🌟 About Me:
-🚀 Aspiring SOC Analyst | Cybersecurity Student @ SCSU | Hands-On Learner
+🚀 SOC Analyst | Cybersecurity Student @ SCSU | Hands-On Learner

 🌐 SOC HomeLab in Progress
 - Passionate about Security Operations and continuously developing my skills in threat detection, incident response, and network defense.